Select Page

 2.2 Medical Experiments

 Kamp Sachsenhausen was liberated by Soviet forces in April 1945.
-After the end of World War II, the site was used by the Soviets as a Special Camp until 1950, detaining political opponents of the Soviet regime.
+However the site was in used after the second world war by the Soviets as a Special Camp till 1950 to imprison political prisoners of the Soviet Union.

 3.1 Visiting Kamp Sachsenhausen